Did you try our 1-Bowl Easy Black Beans from Scratch yet?

 - Prepare brown or white rice according to package instructions.
 See my preferred methods in notes.

 - Prepare beans by warming homemade or store-bought beans on the stovetop in a small saucepan and adding salt as needed to taste.
 Optional: Season with ground cumin and chili powder to taste.
 Heat over medium heat.
 Then, once bubbling, reduce to a simmer to keep warm.

 - Toss plantains with oil (or maple syrup/water) and salt and toss to combine.
 Then bake for about 15 minutes or until golden brown and slightly caramelized.
 Set aside.

-- Prepare slaw by adding shredded cabbage and chopped green onion to a mixing bowl and tossing to combine.
+- Prepare slaw by adding shredded cabbage and chopped green onion to a mixing bowl and tossing to combine (see notes for more flavorful slaw option).
 Prepare any other desired toppings at this time, such as sauce of choice, avocado or guacamole, or fresh cilantro.

 - To serve, layer rice, beans, plantains, vegetable slaw, and any other desired toppings or sauces.
 We went with habanero hot sauce, lime wedges, avocado, and cilantro.

 - Best when fresh, though leftovers keep stored separately in the refrigerator up to 4 days.

 *Find our new and improved CITRUSY Cabbage Slaw here!
 Mayo-free and pairs perfectly with this dish.